dumberjs/modify-code/README.md

 1. The mutation APIs always use index numbers on original code string.
 2. You don't need to apply updated index number in second mutation due to the code change done by first mutation.
 3. All mutation calls are kind of independent, you can reorder the mutations, the final result would not change.
 Except multiple `prepend()` (or `append()`, or `insert()` on same location), the order matters for the insertions to same index.
-4. Simpler than magic-string, modify-code doesn't allow multiple mutations to touch same token (code was tokenized by esprima) twice.
+4. Simpler than magic-string, modify-code doesn't allow multiple mutations to touch same token (code was tokenized by `@babel/parser`) twice.
 5. calls can be chained together. `const result = modifyCode(...).replace(...).prepend(...).transform()`.

 ```js